Devanshi024/BookSell/README.md

 The Booksell project is built using React.js and MUI (Material-UI) components.
 It offers a user-friendly interface for buying and selling books online.
 Users can browse through a catalog of books, view details, and add them to their cart.
 MUI components ensure a sleek and responsive design.
+Overall, Booksell provides an efficient platform for book enthusiasts to engage in seamless buying and selling interactions.